One of the most popular questions that we get asked is “how can I open a bank account as a foreigner?”

 If you know the reasons why foreign non-residents in your desired country are most commonly rejected, you will understand what the banks are most sensitive to, where you should be careful, and what you should NOT do.

 Different countries have different sensitivities.

-If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.
+If you’re ready to take action and want to open an international bank account today as a foreign non-resident individual, you can get started with GlobalBanks IQ, our dedicated international banking intelligence platform.

-GlobalBanks IQ gives you everything you need to start finding and opening accounts for you or your business today.
+GlobalBanks IQ gives you everything you need to start finding and opening international bank accounts for you or your business today.

 When you join GlobalBanks IQ, you immediately unlock the GlobalBanks Database of international banks — home to 250+ banks in 50+ countries.